 If you are struggling with the changes to your life, you should speak to your GP or ophthalmologist (your eye specialist).
 They will be able to discuss treatment options with you, such as counselling, or they can refer you to a mental health professional for further assessment.

-You will need to inform the DVLA and your insurance company if you drive and you are diagnosed with macular degeneration.
+You will need to inform the DVLA and your insurance company if you drive and are diagnosed with macular degeneration.
 This is because the condition may affect your ability to drive.

 Charles Bonnet syndrome

 Sometimes, people with macular degeneration can experience Charles Bonnet syndrome, a condition that causes visual hallucinations.
 It is estimated that approximately 12% of people with macular degeneration experience Charles Bonnet syndrome.